-Although public health measures can significantly reduce the risk of COVID-19 entering and being transmitted in child care settings, the risk is never zero.
-It is important to remember that while children tend to have less severe disease, this is not always the case.
+Most children have mild illness with COVID-19, and many are asymptomatic.
+The risk of severe disease is low, but hospitalization may occur in a small proportion of children.
 COVID-19 can also cause more severe illness among people who are 60 years of age and older, and those who have weakened immune systems or underlying medical conditions.
 Children under one year of age and those with immune suppression and chronic medical conditions are considered more vulnerable and at higher risk for severe illness.
 Parents/guardians and staff are encouraged to consult with their health care provider if they have concerns about their own health, their child's health, or health of other household contacts.